riverrun/phauxth/UPGRADE_GUIDE.md

 ### Interaction with the database

-Instead of setting a default repo and user schema, Phauxth now uses the user `Accounts` module, which is new in Phoenix 1.3.
+Instead of setting a default repo and user schema, Phauxth now uses the user context module (`Accounts` by default), which is new in Phoenix 1.3.
+This module needs to have the following two functions:

+* get(id) - get the user by id
+* get_by(params) - get the user by using the params output by the Phoenix function

-The default Accounts (:user_data) is set in the `opts` argument for the Plugs, and it is the second argument in the verify/3 functions.
+The default context (:user_context) is set in the `opts` argument for the Plugs, and it is the second argument in the verify/3 functions.

 The default is MyApp.Accounts.